samtools/htsjdk/README.md

 ### Create an HTSJDK project in IntelliJ
 To create a project in IntelliJ IDE for htsjdk do the following:

-1. Select fom the menu: `File -> New -> Project from Existing Sources`
+1. Select from the menu: `File -> New -> Project from Existing Sources`
 2. In the resulting dialog, chose `Import from existing model`, select `Gradle` and `Next`
 3. Choose the `default gradle wrapper` and `Finish`.